Your Complete Guide to the Ohio Adoption Home Study

-The experiences of adoptees and birth parents, the role of race and culture in adoption, and the Ohio adoption process in general.
+- The experiences of adoptees and prospective birth parents, the role of race and culture in adoption, and the Ohio adoption process in general.

-Sitting down to talk about how you feel about adoption as a family is helpful for your Ohio adoption home study provider to understand where you’re emotionally at in the adoption process and what you might be like as parents to a child through adoption.
+Discussing how you feel about adoption as a family helps your Ohio adoption home study provider to understand where you’re emotionally at in the adoption process and what you might be like as parents to a child through adoption.